TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/TypoScript/PhpApi/Index.rst

 The page TSconfig for a specific page can be retrieved using :php:`\TYPO3\CMS\Backend\Utility\BackendUtility::getPagesTSconfig()`.
-While the parser creates a tree of PHP objects internally, this methods only returns the array representation of the parsed TypoScript:
+While the parser creates a tree of PHP objects internally, this method returns only the array representation of the parsed TypoScript:

 ..  code-block:: php